gpiechnik2/senter/README.md

 # Django & React application

 An application to streamline and automate the development of SEO for websites and articles.
-More about functionalities in [functionalities section](README.md##Functionalities).
+More about functionalities in [functionalities](https://github.com/gpiechnik2/senter#functionalities)section.

 ## Setup